Word Knowledge D

 Rising Readers

-Your student understands the mechanics of reading!
-They are now on a lifelong journey of reading to learn about anything they choose.
+Your student is on a lifelong journey of reading: for school, for fun, and to learn about anything they choose.
 The best way to get better at reading is lots of practice.

-Remember to take breaks between worksheets or other activities, and have fun!
+Remember to take breaks between worksheets or other activities, and enjoy the journey!

 Just Getting Started?